MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-javascript-api.md

 This parameter is used when facing OBO failures in the workload BE because of some conditional access policy that has been configured on the tenant.

-OBO failures because of conditional access policies return a string called "claims".
+OBO failures because of conditional access policies return a string called "claims."
 This string should be sent to the workload FE where the FE should ask for a token and pass the claim as claimsForConditionalAccessPolicy.
-For more information, see [Handling multi-factor auth (MFA), conditional access and incremental consent](/entra/msal/dotnet/acquiring-tokens/web-apps-apis/on-behalf-of-flow#handling-multi-factor-auth-mfa-c).
+For more information, see [Handling multi-factor auth (MFA), conditional access, and incremental consent](/entra/msal/dotnet/acquiring-tokens/web-apps-apis/on-behalf-of-flow#handling-multi-factor-auth-mfa-c).

 Refer to [AuthenticationService](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/staging/Backend/src/Services/AuthenticationService.cs) AddBearerClaimToResponse usage in the BE sample to see examples of responses when OBO operations fail due to consent missing or conditional access policies.